 Experienced financial advisors must become masters of asking for introductions from existing clients, prospective clients, and centers of influence.
 Why must you master this skill?
 Your success depends on it.

 Referrals and introductions are some of the most powerful marketing strategies out there.
-The numbers don’t lie:
+Here’s the stats, according to Nielsen:

 - 84% of consumers say they either completely or somewhat trust recommendations from family, colleagues and friends